tresata/hackathon2017/README.md

 #### TIDES
 A real time and fully distributed data asset visualization, discovery, query ad aggregation engine with interactive web interface.

-TREK AND TIDES can we accessed via https://hack01.datachambers.com:5601
+TREK AND TIDES can be accessed via https://hack01.datachambers.com:5601

 For login, it's the same username and password you use or SSH.